bump-sh/docs/src/_guides/bump-sh-tutorials/api-linting-with-vacuum.md

 ## What is vacuum?

-Vacuum is completely free and open-source, built in Go and engineered from the ground up to be performant, avoiding some of the tricky legacy decisions that lead to Spectral not exactly being a race horse.
+vacuum is completely free and open-source, built in Go and engineered from the ground up to be performant, avoiding some of the tricky legacy decisions that lead to Spectral not exactly being a race horse.
 Whilst there are other linters around, vacuum has the best of both worlds, it's very quick, and it supports Spectral "rulesets", so giving the best portability for rulesets being created or [reused from elsewhere](https://github.com/stoplightio/spectral-rulesets).

 ## Using vacuum to improve Bump.sh API documentation